Cinnamon Vs Cassia

 4 Main Types of Cinnamon

 So, while you shop, consider what meals you're preparing.
 Looking for something gentle and nutritious?
 Choose Ceylon.
 Looking for a strong burst of flavor?
-Saigon or Cassia could be your choice—just monitor the portions to maintain health.
+Saigon or Cassia could be your choice—just monitor the portions to maintain good health.

 Ceylon Cinnamon or True Cinnamon

 Ceylon Cinnamon comes from Sri Lanka and is considered the softest and healthiest option.
-That's because it's very low in coumarin (about 0.004%), which is a better for your liver.
+That's because it's very low in coumarin (about 0.004%), which is better for your liver.
 People love it for its sweet taste with a gentle touch of citrus and slight floral hints.
 It's perfect for recipes where you want the cinnamon not to overtake all other delicate tastes.
-It has light brown color and mild taste.
+It has a light brown color and a mild taste.

 A fun fact: when you hear people say "Mexican cinnamon", it doesn't refer to its origin.
 Indeed, it comes from Ceylon.
 The thing is that the grading system in Sri Lanka categorizes cinnamon quills into four distinct groups (Source: Sri Lanka Export Development Board):

-Alba, under 6 mm (0.24 in) in width.
+Alba: sticks under 6 mm (0.24 in) in diameter.

-Continental, with a diameter of under 16 mm (0.63 in)
+Continental: sticks with a diameter of under 16 mm (0.63 in)

-Mexican, smaller than 19 mm (0.75 in) in diameter
+Mexican: sticks smaller than 19 mm (0.75 in) in diameter.

-Hamburg, smaller than 32 mm (1.3 in) in diameter
+Hamburg: sticks smaller than 32 mm (1.3 in) in diameter.

 Cinnamon and Cassia